dpackardphys/gold_orbit_firelight/README.md

 Faced with this limitation, Douglas decided to additionally try to study the coverage of the data as a whole.
 Exploring the Chicago Health Atlas data further through its API, he discovered there was a top-level division entirely devoted to Data Coverage, and investigated this more.
 While the data here did not provide information about the geographic coverage of different indicators (i.e. which had data for all neighborhoods and which only covered some), it did provide the opportunity to analyze the time-period coverage of all the indicators.

-Finally, having learned to use the API better, Douglas saw that it would help automate the retrieval of data across as many indicators as possible, and decided to use this to study indicator correlations more broadly.
+Finally, having learned to use the API better, Douglas saw that it would help automate the retrieval of data across as many indicators as possible, and decided to use this to study indicator correlations more broadly by generating a correlation matrix.

 ## Analysis
 We all used pandas and matplotlib to analyze and visualize our data.
-Karina additionally worked with gmaps to plot her harship data as a heatmap over the city of Chicago.
+Karina additionally worked with gmaps to plot her harship data as a heatmap over the city of Chicago, after using pandas to find the change in hardship data between the two time periods for which it was given.

 ![Hardship Heatmap](https://github.com/dpackardphys/gold_orbit_firelight/blob/main/Images/hardship_heatmap_2.png)